Last reviewed: 6 April 2026

 - •You must start ACAS early conciliation within 3 months less 1 day of your effective date of termination.

-- •Compensation includes a basic award (calculated like redundancy pay) and a compensatory award (capped at the lower of 52 weeks' pay or £115,115).
+- •Compensation includes a basic award (calculated like redundancy pay) and a compensatory award (capped at the lower of 52 weeks' gross pay or £118,223).
+The cap is being abolished from January 2027.

 - •ACAS early conciliation is a free, mandatory first step before you can lodge a tribunal claim.